-For a fixed loan, the range is 4.75% to 11.5% APR.
-For a variable loan, the range is 3% to 10.05% APR.
+APRs range for both fixed loans and variable loans with SunTrust.
 You’ll likely need a cosigner, particularly for undergraduate loans but there’s a simple release process once you’ve made enough consecutive payments on time.

 Not only does Discover offer undergraduate, graduate, and parent loans, it also rewards students for academic achievement.

 You can earn a 1% cashback reward on each new loan when you earn a 3.0 GPA or higher.
 Discover also boasts no fees, including no late fees.

 So what are the specifics for a Discover loan?

 Rates start a bit higher than some of the other private lenders.
 Despite these slightly higher fixed rates, you do get some flexible repayment terms, including forbearance for financial hardship and the ability to temporarily reduce your payments.

 Another unique benefit is that Discover gives you ongoing access to loan specialists who can assist you at any time, day or night.
 So if you think you’ll have questions or feel insecure in the student loan process, this could be a worthwhile option for you.

 Offering a broad range of student loans, Sallie Mae can fit a lot of different needs.
 You can get private student loans for both undergraduate and graduate programs, as well as parent loans if they’d rather take on the financial burden instead of the student.